 - Terms only extend to 84 months

-What to look for: NASA Federal offers the same rates for both new and used vehicles.
-Rates start at 2.89% APR for up to 36 months and 2.99% APR for rates up to 63 months.
-Other rates and terms are available.
+What to look for: NASA Federal offers the same rates for both new and used vehicles — rates start at 6.24% APR.

 Suncoast Credit Union